- Periorbital swelling/erythema in a patient with acute rhinosinusitis (ARS) – see Periorbital cellulitis.

 ARS is an acute inflammatory condition that typically evolves following a viral upper respiratory tract infection; the patient reports an increase in the symptoms following the initial viral illness – this phenomenon is known as “double-sickening”.

-In general, sinusitis does not cause large swellings below the zygoma.
-Therefore beware tender swellings of the cheek or jaw as a common presentation of dental abscess or salivary gland infection.
+In general, sinusitis does not cause swellings below the zygoma.
+Therefore beware tender swellings of the cheek or jaw, as this is a common presentation of dental abscess or salivary gland infection.

 EXAMINATION & INVESTIGATIONS

 Examining the patient with a head-light or endoscope can be helpful to confirm the diagnosis (this is less applicable to primary care).

 Microbiological testing is of questionable value in uncomplicated cases, but may be necessary in systemically unwell patients or resistant cases.